iamfatima/iamfatima/README.md

 🌱 I’m currently working on a simple snake game in C and having fun with advent of code 2020.

+🍄 Want to learn about docker, html and javascript in a near future.

 ✨ Pronouns: she/her

-🍄 Want to learn about docker, html and javascript in a near future

 *Thanks for stopping by.~*